silvermistshadow/WordCounter.Solution/readme.md

     5:
         check for a whole word in a sentence
+        input: "fox", "The quick brown fox jumped over the lazy dog"
+        output: true

     6:
         count the number of times a whole word appears in a sentence
+        input: "poop", "How many poops did the cat leave in the poop box, it was already full of POOP."
+        output: 3

 ## Setup/Installation Requirements